-Blockage of blood flow damages the inside lining and inner layers of the wall of the large intestine, causing ulcers (sores) in the lining of the large intestine, which can bleed.
+Reduction of blood flow damages the inside lining and inner layers of the wall of the large intestine, causing ulcers (sores) in the lining of the large intestine, which can bleed.

 A doctor may suspect ischemic colitis on the basis of the symptoms of pain and bleeding, especially in a person older than 60.
 It is important for doctors to distinguish ischemic colitis from acute mesenteric ischemia, a more dangerous condition in which blood flow to part of the intestine is completely and irreversibly blocked.

 Nearly all people with ischemic colitis improve and recover over a period of 1 to 2 weeks.
 However, when the interruption to the blood supply is more severe or more prolonged, the affected portion of the large intestine may have to be surgically removed.
-Rarely, people get better but later on develop a scar in the affected area.
+Rarely, people get better but later on develop scar tissue in the affected area.